flinthillsdsa/website/_portfolio/example.md

 ---

+Bylaws of the Flint Hills Chapter
+of Democratic Socialists of America
+Adopted yyyy-mm-dd; approved by the NPC yyyy-mm-dd.

 **ARTICLE I.  Name and Territory.**

 Section 1\.
 Name.

 The name of the Chapter will be the Flint Hills Chapter of Democratic Socialists of America, hereinafter referred to as “Flint Hills DSA” or “Chapter” DSA.
 Democratic Socialists of America (DSA) is a not-for-profit corporation.

 Section 2\.
 Territory.

 The Chapter shall conduct activities in the Flint Hills and Northeastern Kansas area within the territory defined by the charter granted by the national Democratic Socialists of America to the Flint Hills.

 **ARTICLE II.
 Purpose.**

 The Flint Hills Chapter of Democratic Socialists of America seeks to facilitate the transition to a truly democratic and socialist society, one in which the means and resources of production are democratically and socially controlled.
 The Chapter is organized primarily to promote social welfare.

 DSA rejects an economic order based solely on private profit, alienated labor, gross inequalities of wealth and power, discrimination based on race, ability, gender or sexual orientation, and brutality and violence in defense of the status quo.

 DSA envisions a humane social order based on popular control of resources, production, and economic planning; economic and environmental sustainability; equitable distribution; gender, racial, and ethnic equality; and non-oppressive relationships.

 Our conception of socialism is a profoundly democratic one.
 It is rooted in the belief that human beings should be free to develop to their fullest potential, that public policies should be determined not by wealth but by popular participation, and that individual liberties should be carefully safeguarded.
 It is committed to a freedom of speech that does not recoil from dissent, to a freedom to organize independent trade unions, women’s groups, political parties, and other formations—recognizing these as essential bulwarks against the dangers of an intrusive state.
 It is committed to a freedom of religion that acknowledges the rights of those for whom spiritual concerns are central.